ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

                         =  0.0275 ns

 ## Day 4- Pre-layout timing analysis and importance of good clock tree

+## Theory
+## Implementation
-Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+2. Save the finalized layout with custom name and open it.
+3. Generate lef from the layout.
+4. Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
+5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+6. Run openlane flow synthesis with newly inserted custom inverter cell.
+7. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
+8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
+9. Do Post-Synthesis timing analysis with OpenSTA tool.
+10. Make timing ECO fixes to remove all violations.
+11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+12. Post-CTS OpenROAD timing analysis.
+13. Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.

+-Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 Conditions to be verified before moving forward with custom designed cell layout:

 Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.